keystonejs/keystone/docs/pages/docs/graphql/overview.md

 ---

 {% hint kind="warn" %}
 We recently improved this API so it's easier to program and reason about.
-If you were using it prior to August 17th 2021, [read this guide](/updates/new-graphql-api) for info on how to upgrade.
+If you were using it prior to August 17th 2021, [read our blog post](/blog/new-graphql-api) for info on how to upgrade.
 {% /hint %}

 Keystone generates a CRUD (create, read, update, delete) GraphQL API based on the [schema](../config/lists) definition provided in the system [config](../config/config).